A quick history of Blisworth Tunnel

 But errors by contractor left a wiggle in the tunnel, and after three years work it collapsed due to quicksand, claiming the lives of 14 men.
 All work had to be abandoned.

 In 1802 they tried again.
-William Jessop, the main architect on the Grand Junction Canal, proposed a flight of locks instead of a tunnel.
+William Jessop, the main civil engineer on the Grand Junction Canal, proposed a flight of locks instead of a tunnel.
 James Barnes, the resident principal engineer, insisted on the tunnel.
 Today, the tunnel is the longest on the Grand Union Canal, and like its sister tunnel at Braunston, was very costly to the project in time and money.

 In March 1805, the tunnel was finally opened.